Information projection approach to propensity score estimation for handling selection bias under missing at random: Dimension Reduction

 To explain the idea further, we assume that {$\bb(\bx) = \bx_{\mathcal{M}}$, where $\mathcal{M}$ is an index set for a subset of $\bx$. } The following lemma presents an interesting result. \begin{lemma} If MAR condition in (\ref{mar}) holds and the reduced model for $y$ holds such that

 for $\bx= (\bx_{\mathcal{M}}, \bx_{\mathcal{M}^c})$, then we can obtain the reduced MAR given $\bx_{\mathcal{M}}$.
 That is,

 \end{lemma} Note that (\ref{rmar}) is a special case of the reduced MAR in (\ref{mar2}) using $\bb(\bx) = \bx_{\mathcal{M}}$ as the balancing score function.
-In the spirit of Proposition \ref{P2}, we can see that the smoothed PS estimator using $\bb(\bx)=\bx_{\mathcal{M}}$ is more efficient than the PS estimator using $\bb(\bx) = \bx$.
+In the spirit of Remark 3, we can see that the smoothed PS estimator using $\bb(\bx)=\bx_{\mathcal{M}}$ is more efficient than the PS estimator using $\bb(\bx) = \bx$.
 Therefore, it is better to apply a model selection procedure to select the important variables which satisfies \eqref{reduced}.

-To find $\bx_{\mathcal{M}}$ satisfying \eqref{reduced}, we utilize two-stage estimation strategy to complete the smoothed propensity score function: \begin{enumerate} \item Step 1: Use a penalized regression method to select the basis function for the regression of $y$ on $\bx$. \item Step 2: Use the basis function in Step 1 to to obtain the calibration equation in \eqref{calibration} and construct $\wh{r}( \bx) = r^{\star}( \bx; \wh{\blambda})= \exp \{ \wt{\bb}\trans(\bx_i) \wh{\blambda} \}$. \end{enumerate}
+To find $\bx_{\mathcal{M}}$ satisfying \eqref{reduced}, we utilize two-stage estimation strategy to complete the smoothed propensity score function: \begin{enumerate} \item Step 1: Use a penalized regression method to select the basis function for the regression of $y$ on $\bx$. \item Step 2: Use the basis function in Step 1 to to obtain the calibration equation in \eqref{calibration} and construct $\wh{r}( \bx) = r^{\star}( \bx; \wh{\blambda})= \exp \{ \hat{\lambda}_0+ {\bb}\trans(\bx_i) \wh{\blambda}_1 \}$. \end{enumerate}

-In the first stage, we adapt the penalized estimating equations \citep{johnson2008penalized} to selection importanto covariates in the outcome model.
+In the first stage, we adapt the penalized estimating equations \citep{johnson2008penalized} to select important covariates in the outcome model.
 Generally speaking, we utilize an $Z$-estimator in the outcome model and we denote the corresponding score function as $\bU(\balpha)$.
 For example, $\bU(\balpha)$ can be written as

 where $\balpha \in \mathbb{R}^{d+1}$.
 The penalized estimating equations can be written as

 where $q_{\lambda}(|\balpha|) = (q_{\lambda}(|\alpha_0|), \ldots, (q_{\lambda}(|\alpha_{d}|) )\trans$, $q_{\lambda}(\cdot)$ is a continuous function and $q_{\lambda}(|\balpha|)\mbox{sgn}(\balpha)$ is an elementwise product between two vectors.
 Further, let $p_{\lambda}(x) = \int q_{\lambda}(x)dx$.
 In M-estimation framework, $p_{\lambda}(x)$ usually serves as a penalization function.
 Various penalization functions can be used but we only consider the smoothly clipped absolute deviation function (SCAD) \citep{fan2001variable}.
 In particular,